welkinhealth/slate/source/apps_frontend_api.html.md

 `message` object fields:

-* `function`
+* `method`
-  * Name of the function that the App is calling on the Welkin UI.
+  * Name of the method that the App is calling on the Welkin UI.
 * `params`
-  * If the function takes parameters then a list of parameters can be specified.
+  * If the method takes parameters then a list of parameters can be specified.
 * `call_id`
   * The App assigns each invocation of a method call a unique ID so that the app can match the response message to the method invocation.

-#### Available Functions:
+#### Available Methods:

 * `open_frame`
   * Opens the container of this plugin.
 Can be called even if the App frame is already open.
   * No return values.
-* `collapse_frame`
+* `minimize_frame`
-  * Collapses the container of this plugin.
-Can be called even if the App frame is already collapsed.
+  * Minimizes the container of this plugin.
+Can be called even if the App frame is already minimized.
   * No return values.
 * `close_frame`
   * Removes the container for this App instance from the DOM.
 This will terminate this instance of the App.